nthparty/fsu/README.rst

 The class provides methods for extracting configuration data (credentials and non-credentials) from URIs, as in the examples below::

-    import sfu
+    >>> from sfu import sfu
-    import snowflake.connector
+    >>> import snowflake.connector

     # Create a connector client given a URI (for a table in some snowflake database) that
     # includes credentials (a username 'ABC', a password 'XYZ', and an associated account
     # 'UVW').
-    >>> from sfu import sfu
+    # Make sure the account contains the region and platform, e.g., xxx.us-east-1.aws.
-    >>> s = sfu"snow://ABC:XYZ:UVW@DATABASE"()
+    >>> s = sfu("snow://ABC:XYZ:UVW@DATABASE")
     >>> conn = connector.connect(**s.credentials())

     # It can also be useful to bind a connection to some database and some data processing
     # warehouse, so you don't need to execute cursor commands later.
 The following will
     # return a connector client that is configured against DATABASE, using WH for data
     # processing.
     >>> uri = "snow://ABC:XYZ:UVW@DATABASE/TABLE@warehouse=WH"
     >>> s = sfu(uri)